 As soon as the call comes in a ticket is created and a few tags are added:

 After the caller selected the call reason and the call reached the queue, another tag is added:

 As you can see, it is pretty easy to draw your process map if you work with scenarios.
-But as already discussed before, it might be tough to keep the overview what happens when.
+But as already discussed before, it might be tough to keep an overview of what happens when.
 So if you prefer, you also have the option to draw a map as follows, even though it is not as precise and might look scary at the first glance:

-In this single map you see everything that might be happening to your call - in babelforce as well as in your helpdesk.
+In this single map, you see everything that might be happening to your call - in babelforce as well as in your helpdesk.